Lead Databases Β· Data Pillar

 Setting up your data stack for the first time

 The right sequence matters more than the right tool.
-Most first-time data stack setups fail because the order of operations is wrong: enrichment before verification, or sending before enrichment.
-The ICP to List Building SOP covers the correct sequence from ICP definition through segmentation, enrichment, verification, and handoff to a sequence.
+Most setups fail because the order is wrong: enrichment before verification, or sending before enrichment.

 If your